The scale of the gig economy in the delivery sector

 Employees are paid a set salary on a monthly basis and are provided with a Yodel uniform and vehicle.
 They are required to work on a shift basis, with full or part-time shifts available, and around 100 parcels to be delivered per shift.
 Yodel aims to give shift patterns 12 weeks in advance.

-According to an online job advert, UPS delivery drivers are directly employed by the company, not through an agency.
+According to an online job advert in autumn 2021, UPS delivery drivers are directly employed by the company, not through an agency.
 The working week is a minimum of 40 hours, plus paid overtime as and when required.
 The hourly rate is £12.46 per hour increasing after 6 and 12 months respectively, with a company pension, holiday pay and 20 days paid holiday.

 According to the official website, Just Eat couriers can earn up to £10.20 per hour with paid holiday.
 If couriers start working from their local hub, they will be provided with an insured pushbike, e-bike or moped.
 There is also a company bonus scheme, pension contributions and both part- and full-time contracts with flexible shifts.